This page explains the COVID-19 vaccination programme, who is eligible and who needs to have the vaccine to protect them from Coronavirus.

 What do I do next?

 After you have had the first dose you need to plan to attend your second appointment.
-You should have a record card and your next appointment should be between 3 and 12 weeks later.
+You should have a record card and your next appointment should be 12 weeks later.

 Although the first dose will give you good protection, you need the second dose to get longer lasting protection.